 An extended school day provides for more time devoted to instruction and for a broad, rich curriculum that includes—in addition to English language arts and mathematics—science, social studies, music, the visual arts, physical education, and dance.
-Ascend’s curriculum blends teacher-led instruction, inquiry, cognitively-guided instruction (CGI), and college-style discussion from the earliest grades.
+Ascend’s curriculum blends teacher-led instruction, cognitively-guided instruction (CGI), and college-style discussion from the earliest grades.

 A taste of our curriculum

 In Number Stories, students explore a single problem each class, devising and contrasting their own solutions.